Must-Have Storage Ideas for Your Home on Wheels

 Fit a Smart Sink

-If your sink is already fitted, it’s worth looking around for over sink accessories to see what will fit the sink you have, or even getting a chopping board made to measure.
+If your sink is already fitted, it’s worth looking around for over-sink accessories to see what will fit the sink you have, or even getting a chopping board made to measure.

 Back of Door Storage

-This is a great way to make the most of a tight space in your camper van kitchen.
+Back of kitchen door storage is a great way to make the most of a tight space in your camper van kitchen.
 You can get stuff that hangs over the door or baskets to fit on the inside of the door.

 Measure carefully before buying to ensure your door can still close once the storage is fitted.